Vegan Ginger Cookies

 Mix the flaxseeds with the water and set it aside for 5 minutes.

-In a large bowl, mix the butter, caster sugar and brown sugar together.
-Then add the vanilla and the flaxseed mixture and stir again.
+In a large bowl, mix the margarine, caster sugar and brown sugar together.
+Add the vanilla and the flaxseed mixture and stir again.

-Combine the flour and ginger in a separate bowl, then add it to the wet mixture.
+Combine the flour and ginger in a separately then add it to the bowl with the rest of the ingredients.
 Mix everything with a large spoon until it begins to stick together then use your hands to press it together into a dough.

 Divide the dough into 12 equal-sized pieces and roll each piece into a ball.
 Place the balls onto your lined tray(s), leaving around 3-inches of space between them.
 I usually bake 5 or 6 at a time.

-Use your fingers to gently flatten the cookie balls until they're arond 1+½-inches thick.
+Use your fingers to gently flatten the cookie balls until they're around 1-inch thick.
 This will help them to spread out nicely as they bake.

 - If the dough is too wet, add more flour.
 If it’s too dry, add a splash of plant-based milk.